 We also believe that one of the greatest learning experiences for any young person is to experience life in a foreign country, to get to understand different cultures, languages and life skills, and this is why we have a dedicated team to facilitate our high school exchange program.
 Students live with a host family for a term or a year and attend a local school, getting to know what life in South Africa is truly like.

-We have over 12 years experience in volunteer and high school exchange programs in South Africa.
-Over 3000 volunteers and 1500 high school students have passed through our doors in this time, with each year our involvement and progress grows in the communities we are involved in.
+We have over 20 years of experience in volunteer and high school exchange programs in South Africa.
+Over 5000 volunteers and 2000 high school students have passed through our doors in this time, and with each year our involvement and progress grows in the communities we are involved in.
 We are a small organisation that gives back to the projects we are involved in because we are firmly driven by our desire to make a difference in the projects & schools.
 We want to connect you to Africa, the projects and the communities you will be involved in and facilitate an experience that may well change your life forever.
 Volunteering provides a sustainable platform, in the absence of funding to make a meaningful difference and to show people, less fortunate than ourselves – that we care.
 We build humility and gratitude, rather than arrogance and demands, and we welcome anyone with open arms to come help us build a healthy, happy, peaceful South Africa.

 Volunteers are hosted in a safe, happy and established environment, a home from home – where they can discover the beauty and challenges of living in South Africa and walk away with a rich experience, which they will carry through life.
 We work with a team of people around the city and the country, coordinators and facilitators, below is short descriptions of the ‘core’ You2Africa team…